dsobral/ADER17S/material/ADER17_practical.md

 The [edgeR manual](https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) contains several examples that explore these issues.
 In the pairwise case, the statistical methods are comparable to a t-test or a fisher exact test.
 Generalized Linear Models (GLM) allow to include information from several variables simultaneously.
 The simple pairwise case can also be considered as a GLM, although the statistical methods applied for the test are different than in the "classic" pairwise model.

+**TASK**: In a first example, we have a classic paired test, with tumor and normal samples for one same case.
+Let's first try a simple pairwise comparison, ignoring the pairing.
+In Galaxy, upload the file 'edgeR_example1_Tuch.tab'.
+First, make the design matrix using the tool "edgeR: Design [...]".
+Define the main Factor we're interested in (Disease), dividing it in two Factor Levels (Tumor, and Normal).
+For each of the levels, select the appropriate count columns from the edgeR_example1_Tuch.tab table (you need to select it as Expression Matrix).
+Click execute (you should now create a design matrix that attributes a group to each of the samples).
+Now, select the tool "edgeR: Differential Gene(Expression) Analysis".
+Select Multigroup as the "Analysis type".
+Select edgeR_example1_Tuch.tab as the expression matrix and the design matrix you previously created.
+As contrast, type "Tumor-Normal" (make sure you use the same names you used for the design matrix).
+Select a few plots (you also need to select the pdf output to visualize them).

+**TASK**: Now let's add the pairing information.
+Create another Design Matrix similar to the previous one, but where you also Define Blocking.
+Name the blocking condition 'Patients' (although you can name it as you like).
+Make each patient one block and select for each block the columns corresponding to that patient (in this case you have three patients).
+Inspect the design matrix that was created.
+Now, run the differential gene expression the same way as before, but with the new design matrix.
+Compare the results with the previous one.

+**Question**: Do you have more or less differentially expressed genes?

-In a first example, we have a classic paired test, with tumor and normal samples for one same case.
-In a second example, we have a treatment, but the samples were obtained in three different moments in time (batches), and this may influence the result.
+**TASK**: In a second example, we want to see the effect of a treatment, but where the samples were obtained in three different moments in time (batches).
+Upload the file 'edgeR_example2_Cumbie.tab' to Galaxy.
+Use edgeR to compare treatment (hrcc) versus mock treatment (mock).
+As before, make first a design matrix without taking the batch effect into consideration.
+Look at PCoA/MDS plot and Hierarchical clustering plots to see the batch effect.
+Next, make time as a block in the design and redo the test.

-**Task**: In Galaxy, use edgeR with the files provided for example1 and example2.
-In both cases, include paired/block information.
-Compare the difference with and without this information.

-**Task**: In Galaxy, use edgeR to perform a pairwise comparison with the htseq-count results you obtained for your complete dataset.
+**TASK**: In Galaxy, use edgeR to perform a pairwise comparison with the count results you obtained for your complete dataset (if you don't have one, use the Trapnell dataset).
+Apply any pairing or batch effects that make sense for your case (In the Trapnell case, you may try replicate as a batch effect).
 You will need to transform the htseq-count results into something edgeR can use.
+Namely, you'll need to concatenate all counts in one single file, and add a header.
+For convenience, the Trapnell dataset has already been transformed into a table that can be used in edgeR.
+[TODO: Check if there is some new tool that makes it easier to create a count matrix ready for edgeR.]

 The tools available in Galaxy are limited in terms of the ability to express more complex experimental designs.
 For this, we need to go to R and explore all the flexibility that it allows.

-**Task**: Try the example1 and example2 using edgeR in R. For this, use the R script provided.
+**TASK**: In Rstudio, open trapnell_edgeR.R and run the commands that are inside.
+Run also edgeR_example1_Tuch.R and edgeR_example2_Cumbie.R.

 The final example we will explore contains several factors, and one of the factors have 3 different possible values.
 This introduces many possibilities of experimental questions to test.
 We just need to decide which ones are relevant biological questions.
+To define which questions make sense, it is usually best to start with the use of unbiased exploratory tools such as PCoA and Hierarchical clustering.

-**Task**: Try the example4 using edgeR in R. For this, use the R script provided.
+**TASK**: [TODO: Add some more explanation here about the dataset.]
+Try the example4 using edgeR in R. For this, use the R script provided.

-**Task**: Based on what you did before, prepare a table of non-normalized counts for your complete dataset and analyse it using edgeR in R.
+TODO: Check which questions make sense to ask, particularly for the last example.
+Try to see if I can add some example of time-series.
+Also some example of clustering.
+WGCNA?

 # <a id="LO9">Learning Outcome 9 - Perform simple functional enrichment analysis and understand the concepts involved</a>